Performance of the low-rank tensor-train SVD (TT-SVD) for large dense tensors on modern multi-core CPUs: Numerical algorithms and required building blocks

 In the following, we discuss the three main differences between \autoref{alg:TT_SVD} and \autoref{alg:TSQR_TT_SVD}: First, an obvious optimization is to calculate the truncation parameter $\delta$ from $\Sigma$ in the first iteration (line~7 in \autoref{alg:TSQR_TT_SVD}).
 This avoids calculating the norm of the input in (line~1 of \autoref{alg:TT_SVD}).
 Second, using the QR trick \eqref{eq:QR_trick}, we replace the large SVD by a QR decomposition followed by a smaller SVD of the triangular factor $R$ (line~5-6).
 In addition, we can use the matrix of right singular vectors $V$ to calculate the work matrix $W^{(i-1)}$ for the next iteration (line~11 in both algorithms).
 This has the benefit that we never need the orthogonal factor $Q$ of the QR decomposition which can be exploited in the implementation (see \autoref{sec:TSQR_algorithm}).
 Third, we minimize data transfers that would be required for reshaping with appropriate padding of the data to avoid cache thrashing.
 So in line~11, we directly store $W^{(i-1)}$ in the desired memory layout for the next iteration.
 This replaces the additional $\operatorname{reshape}$ operation in line~6 of \autoref{alg:TT_SVD}.
 We assume further that the input tensor $X$ already has a suitable memory layout such that we do not need to copy the data for the first iteration (line~3).
 The costly operations in this algorithm are the tall-skinny Q-less QR decomposition (line~5) and the tall-skinny matrix-matrix product fused with a $\operatorname{reshape}$ operation (line~11).

 \paragraph{Memory layout} The chosen memory layout has a significant effect on the performance.
 A particular problem is cache thrashing (see e.g.\ \cite{Hager2010}).
 An example for this is shown in \autoref{sec:numerical_experiments} in \autoref{fig:TSMM_vs_MKL}~(b).
 This effect occurs for data accesses with strides that are multiples of $2^k, k\in\mathbf N$ with e.g.\ $k > 6$.
-This easily happens in the TT-SVD algorithm if the individual dimensions $n_i$ are multiples of~$2$.
-To avoid this problem, one can use padding: that means filling-in a few zero entries such that the stride is not close to a multiple of $2^k$ (e.g.\ in our implementation padding is performed for all arrays such that strides have the form $2^6(2l+1), l\in\mathbf N$).
+This easily happens in the TT-SVD algorithm if the individual dimensions $n_i$ are multiples of~$2$, for example when storing $W^{(i)}$ in a column-major layout.
+To avoid this problem, one can use padding: that means filling-in a few zero entries such that the stride is not close to a multiple of $2^k$ (in our implementation padding is performed for all matrices such as $W^{(i)}$ to obtain strides of the form $2^6(2l+1), l\in\mathbf N$).
 In addition, the required matrix operations in the TT-SVD algorithm are memory-bound in many cases (see \autoref{sec:performance_analysis} for a detailed discussion).
 That means that data locality in these operations plays a crucial role.
 On older multi-core CPUs, a row-major memory layout in operations with tall-skinny matrices operations is favorable, see e.g.\ the comparison in \cite{RoehrigZoellner2015}.
 On newer CPUs (Intel Skylake and newer), there is no such performance penalty for using a column-major memory layout (observation of the authors).
 Therefore, we employ a column-major memory layout for all matrices in \autoref{alg:TSQR_TT_SVD}.
 And the leading dimensions of the input tensor $X$ are stored contiguously (Fortran ordering).
 As indicated above, we thus assume that the stride of the last dimension includes appropriate padding.